Russia: Alexei Navalny behind bars in Moscow | DW | 17.01.2021

 Navalny was reportedly poisoned last August on a flight in Siberia with the neurotoxin Novichok.
 Surprisingly, Russian authorities allowed Navalny to be flown to Germany, where he was treated in Berlin's Charité hospital.
 The green light allegedly came from Russian President Vladimir Putin himself.

-The fact that Navalny has now been arrested, after suffering such a high-profile health emergency, is a sign that Putin is afraid of him, Rogov tells DW.
+The fact that Navalny has nevertheless been arrested after such a high-profile health emergency is a sign that Putin is afraid of him, Rogov tells DW.
 "Navalny has developed a following.
 Outside of Russia too.
 And that's exactly what the Kremlin doesn't like.
 It doesn't want an opposition politician that 70 or 80% of Russians know, and who they can't control."
-But the Kremlin seems to be hoping Navalny may be easier to control in prison.
+But in prison, the Kremlin hopes, Navalny may be easier to control.

 Opposition politician Dmitry Gudkov says the Kremlin has miscalculated when it comes to Navalny's arrest.
 In a DW interview, he compared Navalny with Nelson Mandela, the South African revolutionary jailed during apartheid who later became president.
 "Mandela ascended to power despite his detention.
 The same thing will surely happen with Navalny.
-But then the Kremlin will be giving the world the message: 'Look!
+But then the Kremlin will be at the world's mercy: 'Look!
 First we tried to kill him, and when that didn't work, we put him in jail!'"

 It is unclear how long Navalny will remain behind bars.
 Officially, he stands accused of violating conditions of a suspended sentence for a 2014 fraud conviction, which international observers have criticized as unfounded.